nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector/nuxeo-aspera-upgrade-notes.md

 For a listing of improvements and functional enhancements in version 3.0.x, please see the [release notes]() {{! /excerpt}}

 {{#> callout type='warning'}}
-Because of the changes to parameters in the nuxeo.conf file, this release is labeled as a major release.
-Transfers that exist in your system **that were started/created with a previous version will not work with this release and attempts to complete them will fail with this realse**.
+Because of the changes to parameters in the nuxeo.conf file as well as code/API changes described below, this release is labeled as a major release.
+Transfers that exist in your system **that were started/created with a previous version will not work with this release and attempts to complete them will fail with this release**.
+Updating the Connector to version 3.0.0 is not recommended if you have _ongoing_ transfers.
 {{/callout}}

 ## Installation and Configuration